anshoomehra/CarND-Advanced-Lane-Lines/README.md

 3. Frame Jumping: On the Project Video, there was just one frame where lane zone jump leftwards, it was bit tricky to debug.

 4. Challenge Video: Tons of outliers, got some good feedback on code review, shall try them to see if they help resolve the issue.

+5. Adjusting between pixel space & real world space was something I almost missed, this is so key to produce right results.